Archaeologists Make The ‘Astonishing’ Discovery Of Strands Of Hair On Orkney That Date Back 2,000 Years

 — Scottish Heritage (@Scot_Heritage) July 17, 2018

-Even though archaeologists have previously managed to recover some human remains such as teeth, they have never discovered anything quite like human hair on Orkney, according to Martin Carruthers, and certainly nothing that dates back 2,000 years.
+Even though archaeologists have previously managed to recover some human remains such as teeth, they have never discovered anything quite like human hair on Orkney, according to Martin Carruthers, and certainly, nothing that dates back 2,000 years.

 “We have recovered some human remains from the site in the past, such as a mandible and the odd tooth, but nothing as exciting as the hair which gives us enormous potential to give us a more vivid picture of the humanity of the broch.”